 One of the most legendary hotels in Phoenix, the Westward Ho Hotel has been a defining landmark for nearly a century.
-As with many other hotels in the Phoenix area, the Westward Ho was constructed in response to the tourism boom of the 1920’s.
-The automobile had made its way into the hands of the average American and Phoenix beckoned as an ideal tourist destination.
+As with many other hotels in the Phoenix area, the Westward Ho was constructed in response to the tourism boom of the 1920s.
+The automobile had made its way into the hands of the average American, and Phoenix beckoned as an ideal tourist destination.
 However, even in the multitude of blossoming hotels, it was plain to see that the Westward Ho would be something special.
-The building permit of $1,200,000 was the largest for any project in Phoenix history up to that time and at one point in 1926, the construction job was equal to about half the building activity in Phoenix.
+The building permit of $1,200,000 was the largest for any project in Phoenix history up to that time.
+At one point in 1926, the construction job was equal to about half the building activity in Phoenix.

 Though the initial work was completed in 1928, the building wasn’t truly finished quite yet.
 In the fall of 1940, the Westward Ho received its iconic radio tower and antenna, used to broadcast programs from Arizona’s very first television station.
 Even when the station relocated, the hotel held onto the antenna, as it had already achieved landmark status.

-In 2016, Arizona State University leased and renovated office space on the first floor encompasing much of the original retail space, as well as the Concho Room ballroom.
+In 2016, Arizona State University leased and renovated office space on the first floor, encompassing much of the original retail space and the Concho Room ballroom.
 Housing two ASU research centers focused on behavioral health, staff and students of ASU are embedded in the Westward Ho community providing services to the residents.